kitwaicloud/kitwaicloud.github.io/elk/loaddata.md

 }
 ```

 In this example, the input section defines the http poller to retrieve the current weather from OpenWeatherMap every 15 minutes.
-Replace _APPID_ with yours.
 Due to the free service, it allows up to 50 stations around the center point.
 The center in the example is located at Bangkok.
 The filter section defines the transformation of OpenWeaterMap data for indexing in ELK cluster.
-Shortly, it extracts nested fields into the root and creates timestamp.
+Shortly, it extracts relevant fields from nested structure and put them into the root and creates timestamp.
 The output section load each station data into Elasticsearch.
 Each document has an ID set to stationID_timestamp.
 Note that these data is updated with 30-min interval.
+So, our 15-min polling is enough.

 ## 4. Run logstash